trent-fisher/zap_training_docs/src/admin/Enquiries/packages.md

 # Package Enquiries Training Guide

 ## Overview
 View all package enquiry submissions from your website.
-This is a **view-only** module - to assign agents or manage enquiries, go to the **Leads module**.
+This is a **view-only** page - to assign agents or manage enquiries, go to the **Leads page**.

 Navigate to: **Admin → Enquiries → Package Enquiries**